aaalvik/VisAST/README.md

-# Parse tree and evaluation visualizer
+# Abstract syntax tree and evaluation visualizer

-This is a school project where the goal was to visualize a parse tree and evaluation of my own language step-by-step using Elm.
+This is a school project where the goal was to visualize an abstract syntax tree and evaluation of my own language step-by-step using Elm.
 I implemented a simple imperative language, which I then defined both a big-step and a small-step evaluator for.
 I used the big-step evaluator for getting the final result quickly, and the small-step for visualizing every step during evaluation.

 ### Syntax for the language:
 ```